dzejpi/godot-3.5-3d-base-project/README.md

-# godot-2d-base-project
+# Godot 2d Base Project
-Base Godot project which you can use for game jams.
+This is a base Godot project with simple 3D FPS controller which you can use for game jams.